-Plants have flowers that come in various shapes and sizes and serve the purpose of reproduction through pollination.
+Flowers on plants come in various shapes and sizes, and they serve the purpose of reproduction through pollination.
 Pollination occurs when pollen cells are transferred from the stamen (male reproductive part of a flower) to the pistil (female reproductive part of another flower of the same species).

 This process can be facilitated by insects, such as bees, which are attracted to flowers for their nectar.
 As the bees collect nectar, pollen cells may stick to their legs and be transferred to another flower when the bee flies to it.
 This transfer of pollen can fertilise the egg cells of the flower, leading to the production of seeds.

 In the diagram below, you can see the different parts of a flower.